turingschool/curriculum-site/module2/projects/bulk_discounts/back_end_requirements.md

 <section class="dropdown">
 ### 8. Merchants

-Update the merchants index endpoint to include the total number of discounts and invoices with discounts applied.
+Update the merchants index endpoint to include the total number of bulk discounts for each merchant.

+#### Solution Example:

+* For each `Merchant`, fetch the count of associated discounts using `.where`.
+* Return each merchant's attributes along with the count of discounts directly.

 **Request**